Flight Delays and Cancellations: Know Your Rights

 If you believe that you are entitled for compensation for your delayed flights, get in touch with us today and we can start the process of retrieving the money you deserve.

-We here at flight claims online always operate on a no win no fee basis, which means you only have to pay when you win.
+We always operate on a no win no fee basis, which means you only have to pay when you win.
 Our modest 25% fees are cheaper than alternative flight handers as we aim to provide you with a sizable amount of compensation.
 If you’d like an idea of how much you are entitled to, why not check out our flight delay claim calculator?